 The tuition fees for the first year of your course will be £9,250.

 Fees may increase in later years as UK Government policy changes, but we'll always let you know by the end of June in the academic year before they do.
-Read a full fact sheet about these possible changes.
+Read more information about these changes.

 All EU students starting in 2017 continue to be eligible for any relevant student loans and grants for the duration of their course, even if the course ends after the UK has left the EU.